 Pre-emptive Procedure for Avoiding Getting Stranded in an Aerial Lift

 Proper AWP safety includes a whole host of things to do BEFORE you ever get into the bucket.
-Often times, a worker ends up stick in a lift because it’s not properly maintained.
+Often times, a worker ends up stuck in a lift because it’s not properly maintained.
 If your aerial lift is on a regular maintenance schedule, the chances are you’ll never have to worry about this situation.

 Another common cause of “stuck” aerial lifts involves the terrain.
-Muddy, wet surfaces basically act as quicksand with a large aerial lift, so make sure your construction site or other outdoor area surface can properly support your aerial lift.
+Muddy, wet surfaces basically act as quicksand with a large aerial lift, so make sure your construction site or other outdoor area surfaces can properly support your aerial lift.

 Next, you should be aware of surrounding hazards.
 These include power lines, the ceiling (if you’re working inside, obviously), tree branches and other obstacles.
 Once you’re stuck, there’s a chance the aerial lift could move, shift, or (worst of all) totally collapse.